Christopher Reeve: Superman films

 Superman IV: The Quest for Peace was released in 1987.
-After Superman III, Reeve vowed he was done with Superman.
+After Superman III, Reeve vowed that he was done with Superman.
 However, he agreed to continue the role in a fourth film on the condition he would have partial creative control over the script.
 The nuclear disarmament plot was his idea.
 Cannon Films purchased the production rights to the character of Superman from the Salkinds in the mid-1980s.
 Cannon Films were known for low-budget, poorly acted, poorly scripted action films.
 They cut the budget of Superman IV in half to $17 million.
 The film was both a critical failure and a box-office disappointment, becoming the lowest-grossing Superman film to date.
 Reeve later said, "the less said about Superman IV the better."
 Both of Reeve's children from his relationship with Gae Exton had uncredited appearances in a deleted scene in which Superman rescues a girl, played by his daughter Alexandra, and reunites her with her brother, played by his son Matthew, after Nuclear Man creates a tornado in Smallville.

 Reeve would have made a fifth Superman film after the rights to the character reverted to the Salkinds and Spengler if the film had a budget of the same size as Superman: The Movie.
 Although there was potential for such a film in the late 1980s after Cannon Films went bankrupt, Reeve never received a script.

 In 1993, two years before Reeve's accident, the Salkinds sold the rights to the character of Superman again, this time to Warner Bros.
 "There was supposed to be a fifth Superman movie titled Superman Reborn, but because of studio shifts, the terrible box office [Superman IV] got, and ...
 Reeves's [sic] accident, it never saw the light of day."